fairtracks/biohackathon-2024-project-31/notebooks/case-study.md

 Harmonising metadata according to a unified data model requires the extraction, transformation and integration of data sourced in different research contexts, including messy data, using schema mappings or *crosswalks*.
 These operations are time-consuming and may introduce opaque errors.
 FAIR principles emphasise reproducibility and trust in data analyses with persisted and shared accessible, auditable and executable data transformation and validation methods.

-[Omnipy]([https://omnipy.readthedocs.io/](https://omnipy.readthedocs.io/)and [whyqd (/wɪkɪd/)](https://whyqd.readthedocs.io/) are independently-developed Python libraries offering general functionality for auditable and executable metadata mappings.
+[Omnipy](https://omnipy.readthedocs.io/) and [whyqd (/wɪkɪd/)](https://whyqd.readthedocs.io/) are independently-developed Python libraries offering general functionality for auditable and executable metadata mappings.
 Each is pragmatically designed to ensure transformations are executable on real-world data, with validation and feedback.
 They differ in scope and users, and provide complementary functionalities.

 This tutorial offers a guide through the process of assessing research resources to develop an appropriate strategy for mapping to the [FAIRtracks model](https://github.com/fairtracks/fairtracks_standard#overview-of-structure-of-the-fairtracks-standard)

 While a specific use-case is demonstrated here, the objective is to gain a more general understanding of ensuring data interoperability, irrespective of the schema definitions or software chosen for implementation.

 The case-study is extremely domain-specific but simply illustrates the degree of complexity involved in any research project and how ensuring interoperability always leads to trade-offs between source fidelity, and data reuse and discovery.

 ## Minimal metadata for discovery and interoperability

 !!! quote